-If you are wondering what the likely costs of digital marketing are, this article can help you with specific costs that exist and how much you need to allocate.
+If you are wondering what digital marketing costs look like, this article can help you with specific costs that exist and how much you need to allocate.

 In digital marketing, the costs vary from client to client because each client has different requirements and goals.
 So, it isn’t like one size fits all, and several costs are combined in various categories, which will usually differ in the final estimation.